thoughtbot/factory_bot/README.md

 You should find the documentation for your version of factory_bot on [Rubygems](https://rubygems.org/gems/factory_bot).

-See [GETTING_STARTED] for information on defining and using factories.
+See [GETTING_STARTED]: https://www.rubydoc.info/github/thoughtbot/factory_bot/file/GETTING_STARTED.md for information on defining and using factories.
 We also have [a detailed introductory video][], available for free on Upcase.

 [a detailed introductory video]: https://upcase.com/videos/factory-girl?utm_source=github&utm_medium=open-source&utm_campaign=factory-girl